 Thanks to the generosity of our members, the Kirk is able to provide hands-on and financial support to over 25 local programs, nine Presbyterian institutions, overseas missions and disaster relief.

-Missions include food pantries; a free medical clinic; crisis centers; homeless rescue centers; residential treatment centers for mental illness and substance abuse; clean water treatment in nearly 800 third-world communities; world-wide disaster relief; Presbyterian summer camps and spiritual retreats; family crisis relief; among other worthwhile causes.
+Missions include: food pantries, a free medical clinic, crisis centers, homeless rescue centers, residential treatment centers for mental illness and substance abuse, clean water treatment in nearly 800 third-world communities, world-wide disaster relief, Presbyterian summer camps and spiritual retreats, and family crisis relief among other worthwhile causes.

 Our members also provide more than a hundred specific needed items through the Service Tree and brighten Christmas for boys and girls at Vera Lloyd Children's Home, Mountain Pine Head Start, and North Garland County Head Start through presents from the Giving Tree.

 Presbyterian Women Circles join together for monthly Bible study and fellowship, contribute to international, national and local community missions, and provide Christmas baskets with food, clothing and toys to local needy families.

 Our staff and volunteers are committed to helping our own members deal with aging and the difficulties of life.
 Shepherd Groups provide care, communication and fellowship.
 Prayer Tree volunteers pray for members and their families on request.
 The full commercial kitchen in Hoffius Hall is used to prepare meals for homebound members of our church.
 Volunteers give rides to doctor appointments, check on members who are recovering from illness and hospital stays, comfort families after the death of a loved one, and provide much needed respite for caregivers.

 The Kirk offers opportunities for growth and study with weekly Bible study and discussion groups led by Pastor Bailey, a spring lecture series featuring guest theologians, and summer potluck suppers with interesting speakers.